jamescourtney/FlatSharp/README.md

 ### Performance & Benchmarks
 FlatSharp is really fast.
 This is primarily thanks to new changes in C# with Memory and Span, as well as FlatBuffers itself exposing a very simple type system that makes optimization simple.
 FlatSharp has a default serializer instance (```FlatBuffersSerializer.Default```), however it is possible to tune the serializer by creating your own with a custom ```FlatBufferSerializerOptions``` instance.
 More details are available in the [samples solution](samples/Example1-SerializerOptions/SerializerOptionsExample.cs).

-The FlatSharp benchmarks were run on .NET Core 2.1, using a C# approximation of [Google's FlatBuffer benchmark](https://github.com/google/flatbuffers/tree/benchmarks/benchmarks/cpp/FB).
-The FlatSharp benchmarks use this schema, but with the following parameters:
+The FlatSharp benchmarks were run on .NET Core 2.1, using a C# approximation of [Google's FlatBuffer benchmark](https://github.com/google/flatbuffers/tree/benchmarks/benchmarks/cpp/FB), which can be found [here](src/Benchmark).The FlatSharp benchmarks use this schema, but with the following parameters:
 - Vector length = 3 or 30
 - Traversal count = 1 or 5

+The full results for each version of FlatSharp can be viewed in the [benchmarks folder](benchmarks).

 The benchmarks test 4 different serialization frameworks:
 - FlatSharp